NREL/HPC/docs/Documentation/Applications/xpressmp.md

 module load xpressmp/9.2.5
 ```

-Once the module is loaded, Xpress Solver can be used directly using command line
+Once the module is loaded, Xpress Solver can be used directly using the command line
 by running the `optimizer` command.

 ```bash